republik/plattform/src/components/IconButton/docs.md

 - `href`: if href is provided, IconButton renders as `<a>`
 - `target`: target for href
 - `children`: renders children after label
+- `style`: allows to overwrite styles on the top component

 ```react|responsive
 <div style={{display:'flex'}}>